Ankara: Seljuk and Ottoman history

 After the Battle of Manzikert in 1071, the Seljuk Turks overran much of Anatolia.
 By 1073, the Turkish settlers had reached the vicinity of Ancyra, and the city was captured shortly after, at the latest by the time of the rebellion of Nikephoros Melissenos in 1081.
 In 1101, when the Crusade under Raymond IV of Toulouse arrived, the city had been under Danishmend control for some time.
 The Crusaders captured the city, and handed it over to the Byzantine emperor Alexios I Komnenos (r.
 1081–1118).
 Byzantine rule did not last long, and the city was captured by the Seljuk Sultanate of Rum at some unknown point; in 1127, it returned to Danishmend control until 1143, when the Seljuks of Rum retook it.

 After the Battle of Köse Dağ in 1243, in which the Mongols defeated the Seljuks, most of Anatolia became part of the dominion of the Mongols.
 Taking advantage of Seljuk decline, a semi-religious cast of craftsmen and trade people named Ahiler chose Angora as their independent city-state in 1290.
-Orhan I, the second Bey of the Ottoman Empire, captured the city in 1356.
+Orhan, the second Bey of the Ottoman Empire, captured the city in 1356.
 Timur defeated Bayezid I at the Battle of Ankara in 1402 and took the city, but in 1403 Angora was again under Ottoman control.

 The Levant Company maintained a factory in the town from 1639 to 1768.
 In the 19th century, its population was estimated at 20,000 to 60,000.
 It was sacked by Egyptians under Ibrahim Pasha in 1832.

 From 1867 to 1922, the city served as the capital of the Angora Vilayet, which included most of ancient Galatia.

 Prior to World War I, the town had a British consulate and a population of around 28,000, roughly 1/3 of whom were Christian.